Association and Simpson conversion in $2 \times 2 \times 2$ contingency tables: Introduction

 \section{Introduction}

 Simpson reversal is a phenomenon in statistics in which a common trend among different groups disappears, or even reverses, when the groups are combined.
-More precisely, if $A_1$, $A_2$, and $B$ are random events such that $A_1$ and $A_2$ are positively correlated given $B$ and also given its complement $\overline{B}$, i.e., then it is possible for $A_1$ and $A_2$ to be independent to each other or negatively correlated independent of $B$, i.e., Real-world examples of the paradox are well-documented, for instance in \cite{Bickel-Hammel-O'Connell} and \cite{Ross}, but it has also been observed and studied in several applications from biology, such as \cite{Julious-Mullee} and \cite{Wilcox}.
+More precisely, if $A_1$, $A_2$, and $B$ are events such that $A_1$ and $A_2$ are positively associated given $B$ and also given its complement $\overline{B}$, i.e., then it is possible for $A_1$ and $A_2$ to be independent to each other or negatively associated marginally, independent of $B$, i.e., Real-world examples of the paradox are well-documented, for instance in \cite{Bickel-Hammel-O'Connell} and \cite{Ross}, but it has also been observed and studied in several applications from biology, such as \cite{Julious-Mullee} and \cite{Wilcox}.

-In this paper, we consider a generalisation of Simpson reversal to trios of random events with respect to a fourth.
+In this paper, we consider a generalisation of Simpson reversal to trios of events with respect to a fourth.
 The practicality of such a generalisation can be illustrated with the following scenario that is motivated by a recent paper in biology \cite{Eble}.
-When measuring the correlation between two loci in the DNA for bacteria in a sample, it is important to be aware of Simpson reversal since it is possible that the measured correlation might actually be the opposite if measured on two subsets of the bacteria separately, which could lead to a misinterpretation of the data.
-In the same manner, it is important to understand the possible misinterpretations that could occur when measuring correlation on three loci, sometimes called the \emph{fitness landscape} \cite{BPS}.
+When measuring the association between two bacterial DNA loci in a sample, it is important to be aware of Simpson reversal since it is possible that the measured association might actually be the opposite if measured on two subsets of the bacteria separately, which could lead to a misinterpretation of the data.
+In the same manner, it is important to understand the possible misinterpretations that could occur when measuring association on three loci, sometimes called the \emph{fitness landscape} \cite{BPS}.
 This paper is a first step in understanding the statistical pitfalls in such investigations.